fleetdm/fleet/articles/deploy-fleet-on-hetzner-cloud.md

 ### Set up a firewall

-To ensure we do not expose services accidentally, we'll install [UncomplicatedFirewall](https://wiki.ubuntu.com/UncomplicatedFirewall), also known as ufw, block all inbound traffic by default and then allow the protocols we need.
+To ensure we do not expose services accidentally, we'll install [UncomplicatedFirewall](https://wiki.ubuntu.com/UncomplicatedFirewall), also known as ufw, to block all inbound traffic by default and then allow the protocols we need.

 ```
 apt install ufw